EikenDram/kube-r/README.md

 | worker    | service for listening to request message query, running server plumber api and calling api in manager for result status

 Helm chart is available from [https://eikendram.github.io/kube-charts](https://github.com/EikenDram/kube-charts)

-## Web-UI

-## Server

-## Manager

-## Worker

-Q: Security - either user-password or add keycloak? think i'll go with user-password for now and then optional OAuth